mhs/t2-allocation/README.md

 - [How a gaslighter learned Ember](http://www.youtube.com/watch?v=LyHK18s9taM)
 - [Getting Started with Ember](http://tech.pro/tutorial/1166/getting-started-with-emberjs)

-and for a comprehensive list of what's happening in Ember Land:
+And for a comprehensive list of what's happening in Ember Land:

 - [emberwatch.com](http://emberwatch.com/)